wushenrong/legacy-puyo-tools/CONTRIBUTING.md

-If you are contributing code, be sure to add a signoff to your commits with the `-s` or `--signoff` flag as this project uses the [Developer Certificate of Origin][dco] to resolve licensing issues between contributors.
+If you are contributing code, be sure to add a signoff to your commits with the `-s` or `--signoff` flag as this project uses the [Developer Certificate of Origin][dco] for resolving licensing issues between contributors.

 [dco]: https://developercertificate.org/